Janisa loves finding and sharing creative ways to celebrate and bring people together.

 - Around one hour before the scheduled start time, order your giftee's meal.
 Depending on what your group agrees on, it can be just the main course or a side and dessert as well.
 What you choose doesn't matter, but everyone should be aware of the rules so that no one receives less than the others.
 When you set your delivery address, don't forget to add a note to the restaurant or delivery person to hide your name and not call out your name when they deliver the meal.
 Just give them a short explanation.
 Based on my experience, they'd be happy to accommodate you.
 It may also be possible to add your giftee's name as the recipient.

 - Guess your secret food deliverer (optional).
 My group included this part before diving into our meals, and it was quite fun, although no one was able to successfully guess their secret Santa.

-- Enjoy your virtual dinner party on webcam using Zoom, Skype, Google Hangouts, FaceTime, or another program!
+- Enjoy your virtual dinner party on a webcam using Zoom, Skype, Google Hangouts, FaceTime, or another program!

 The lockdown has taken a toll on all of us to some extent.
 It is extremely difficult to stay confined to your home for months on end, especially when the weather's nice and the only thing that you want to do is enjoy yourself outside.

-However, the pandemic is still far from over, and we must do what we can to cope with the situation while keeping ourselves and others safe and at the same time taking care of our mental health.
+However, the pandemic is still far from over, and we must do what we can to cope with the situation while keeping ourselves and others safe and, at the same time, taking care of our mental health.

 © 2020 Janisa